SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson Liebert GXT3.md

 ### Configuration

-This page contains parameters related to the configuration of the device.Note that not all devices support sets on these parameters.
+This page contains parameters related to the configuration of the device.
+Note that not all devices support sets on these parameters.
 (Some have hard-coded values.)

 Available parameters are: